nghianguyentek/english/vocabulary/e/embrace-v.md

 /ɪmˈbreɪs/

-## embrace something - to accept an idea, a proposal, a set of beliefs, etc., especially when it is done with enthusiasm (đón nhận).
+## to accept an idea, a proposal, a set of beliefs, etc., especially when it is done with enthusiasm

+Đón nhận

 - embracing challenges